mbensmida/sphinx-poc/docs/Manage-Sites.rst

 |image59|

-.. note:: To know which drives contain categories, see :ref:`Categories <#PLFUserGuide.AdministeringeXoPlatform.ContentAdministration.WorkingWithAdvancedConfiguration.Categories>` in Content Administration.
+.. note:: To know which drives contain categories, see :ref:`Categories <WorkingWithAdvancedConfiguration.Categories>` in Content Administration.
 		   When copying and pasting content in the category tree, a reference to the original content will be created.
 This reference is a symlink rather than a copy.
 This feature is used to preserve the disk space.

 .. _RemoveCatFromContent: